 1. Afghanistan

-Despite development advances in recent years, Afghanistan remains an extremely volatile and fragile country following nearly four decades of instability.
-Violence continues to undermine the country’s development, with almost two thirds of the Afghan population living in areas directly affected by conflict.
+Despite development advances in recent years, Afghanistan remains in an extremely fragile state following nearly four decades of instability.
+Violence continues to undermine the country’s development, with almost two-thirds of the Afghan population living in areas directly affected by conflict.
 Between 2009 and 2022, the Council on Foreign Relations estimates that there were 111,000 civilian casualties in Afghanistan.

 This has a direct impact on humanitarian aid.
 Before the US military withdrew from the country in 2021, over 18 million people required humanitarian assistance — including over 3 million children.
 This was double the number of people who required assistance compared to January, 2020.
-Today, UNOCHA estimates that 28.3 million people require humanitarian assistance.
+Today, the UN estimates that 23.7 million people require humanitarian assistance.

 » Learn more about the crisis in Afghanistan